just1ncannady/AlexaInSpace2022/_sources/Unit5-Algorithms-Procedural-Abstraction/Parallel-Computing.rst

 .. raw:: html

-    <p><h3>Parallel Computing </h3>
+    <p><h3>Parallel Computing</h3>

     For hard problems that take a long time to solve, we can sometimes speed up the algorithm by using multiple processors or computers.
 We can split the workload and compute the parts of the solution in parallel.
     <ul>
-    <li><b>Sequential computing</b> is a computational model in which operations are performed in order, one at a time on one processor or computer. </li>
+    <li><b><span class="hover vocab yui-wk-div" data-id='Sequential computing'>Sequential computing</span></b> is a computational model in which operations are performed in order, one at a time on one processor or computer. </li>
-    <li><b>Parallel computing</b> is a computational model where a problem or program is broken into multiple smaller sequential computing operations some of which are performed simultaneously in parallel.
+    <li><b><span class="hover vocab yui-wk-div" data-id='Parallel computing'>Parallel computing</span></b> is a computational model where a problem or program is broken into multiple smaller <span class="hover vocab yui-wk-div" data-id='sequential computing'>sequential computing</span> operations some of which are performed simultaneously in parallel.
 This is usually on one computer with multiple processors, but it could also use multiple computers.</li>
-    <li><b>Distributed computing</b> is a computational model in which multiple networked computers are used to run a program.
+    <li><b><span class="hover vocab yui-wk-div" data-id='Distributed computing'>Distributed computing</span></b> is a computational model in which multiple networked computers are used to run a program.
 An algorithm can be both parallel and distributed. </li>
     </ul>
     <img src="../_static/assets/img/parallel.png" width="60%"/>
     <div class="pogil yui-wk-div">